-Keeping a price book recording price variations over time--and between different merchants.
+A price book records price variations over time--and between different merchants.
 For each grocery item you buy, a price book shows you a target price and sets out sales cycles for products you buy regularly.

 By knowing that your target price for salad dressing is $1.19, and that the sales cycle is 8 weeks long, you'll be prepared to stock up when prices are low--and rely on the pantry until the next sale, two months later.

-What do you use to create a price book?
-Form is unimportant.
-Low-tech tightwads use a small binder or spiral notebook to track price book information.
+How do you make a price book?
+First, understand that form is unimportant.
+Low-tech tightwads use a three-ring binder or spiral notebook to track price book information.
 Planner aficionados devote a tabbed section to price book pages, while smartphone power users grab dedicated price book apps to track their purchases.

 Whatever the form, the heart of the price book is the product page.
 Each page tracks price information for a single staple product.
 Down the page, you'll list the date, store, brand, size and price, and unit price for that product.
 Over time, you'll be able to identify the best regular price, recognize special sales, and track sale cycles for that product.